benburkhart1/libcaption/examples/README.md

 - `flv+scc` - same as flv+srt, but accepts an scc as input.
 However pin on/rool up is available as it is already encoded in the scc.
 - `scc2srt` - converts an scc file to a srt file
 - `ts2srt` - same as flv2srt, but reads from a mpeg2 transport stream
+- `ts+srt` - same as flv+srt, but operates on mpeg2 transport streams to inject CEA-608/708 captions

 - add_captions - A shell script that utilizes ffmpeg to remux files to/from flv to simplify captioning non flv file.
 This tool is not installed by `make install`, and serves primarily as an example.